kitzeslab/ARU_battery_longevity/report.md

 ## 1.0 Introduction

 Autonomous Recording Units (ARUs) are becoming an increasingly vital component to ecological research.
-AudioMoths are affordable ARUs developed by Open Acoustic Devices to offer a lightweight design and easy configurability.
+[AudioMoth](https://www.openacousticdevices.info/) are affordable ARUs developed by Open Acoustic Devices to offer a lightweight design and easy configurability.
 AudioMoths are designed for low power consumption, and the configuration app will display the estimated daily power